 SLS CME PROCESS

-In order to provide a high level of continuing medical education for its members, The Society of Laparoendoscopic Surgeons (SLS) follows the Essential Areas and Criteria of the Accreditation Council for Continuing Medical Education in planning and developing CME Activities.
+In order to provide a high level of continuing medical education for its members, the Society of Laparoscopic and Robotic Surgeons (SLS) follows the Criteria of the Accreditation Council for Continuing Medical Education.

-To help as a planning guide SLS has a CME mission statement, which includes the CME purpose, content areas, target audience, and type of activities provided.
-SLS also identifies the expected results of its CME activity.
-This is reviewed on at least an annual basis, by the CME Committee, Board of Trustees and CME staff and published in the activity syllabi.
+To help as a planning guide, SLS has a CME mission statement, which includes the CME purpose, content areas, target audience and type of activities provided.
+SLS also identifies the expected results of its CME Program.
+This is reviewed on at least an annual basis, by the CME committee, Board of trustees and CME staff and published in activity syllabi.

 SLS identifies the educational needs and desired results for all CME activities.
-This is done using numerous methods: a needs assessment, which encompasses surveys of members; post conference evaluation sessions with feedback from faculty, participants, board members, and other experts as well as literature reviews.
+This is done using numerous methods, a needs assessment, which encompasses surveys of members, post conference evaluation sessions with feedback from faculty, participants, board members, and other experts as well as literature reviews.
 A statement of purpose or objectives is provided to the learners so that they are informed prior to the activity.
 This is usually provided in the conference brochure.
-The effectiveness of the CME activity in meeting the identified educational needs is accomplished by evaluations which are provided in the syllabus and summarized and evaluated by the CME Committee, Board of Trustees, Faculty, Program Directors, and CME Coordinator.
-Input is also obtained from correspondence and post conference evaluation sessions, which is a separate short meeting at the conclusion of each CME activity.
-Based on this and other information, the CME process is reviewed several times a year by the staff, Board of Trustees, CME Committee and Education Committee and recommendations are made for improvements to the CME program.
+The effectiveness of the CME activity in meeting the identified educational needs is accomplished by participant evaluations which are summarized and evaluated by the CME committee, Board of Trustees, Faculty, Program Directors, and CME Administrative Team (CAT).
+Input is also obtained from correspondence, and post conference evaluation sessions, which is a separate short meeting at the conclusion of each CME activity.
+Based on this and other information the CME process is reviewed several times a year by the CAT, Board of Trustees, CME Committee and Education Committee and recommendations are made for improvements to the CME program.

-SLS has an organizational structure that supports our CME activities.
+SLS has an organizational structure that supports our CME Program.
 An organization chart outlines the various resources and how they function.
-This chart shows the relationship of our Staff, CME Committee, Education Committee, and Board of Trustees with regard to CME.
+This chart shows the relationship of the Staff, CME Committee, Education Committee, and Board of Trustees with regard to CME.
 There is also a written business and management policy manual that relates to human resources, financial affairs and legal obligations.
-This helps SLS administer these obligations and ensures that obligations are met.
-Information on disclosure and commercial support is provided in the syllabus for each CME activity, so that participants are made aware at the time of presentations of any relationships that speakers have with industry.
+This helps SLS administer to these obligations and ensures that obligations are met.
+Information on disclosure and commercial support is provided to learners before participation in the CME activity, so that participants are made aware at the time of presentations of any relationships that speakers have with commercial interests.

-In order to achieve a level of CME excellence for our members, SLS has developed a “Template of Excellence.”
+In order to achieve a level of CME excellence for our members SLS has developed a “Template of Excellence”.
 This document lists various examples of innovative ideas that SLS utilizes to exceed the basic level of compliance required by the ACCME.
-SLS looks forward to input from you in order to continue to improve these processes and provide you with a meaningful continuing medical education in minimally invasive surgery.
+SLS looks forward to input from its learners in order to continue to improve these processes and provide meaningful continuing medical education in minimally invasive surgery.